Brian-Pho/Textbook-Notes/content/posts/books/nonviolent-communication/index.md

 ## Chapter 2: Communication That Blocks Compassion

-- Life-alienating communication: forms of communication that are violent.
+- *Life-alienating communication*: forms of communication that are violent.
 - One example of life-alienating communication is the use of moralistic judgements.
 - E.g. She's lazy.
 - This form of communication classifies people into good and bad, smart and dumb, responsible and irresponsible.